henry2004y/VisAnaJulia/docs/src/man/guide.md

 There is a unit package in Julia [unitful](https://github.com/PainterQubits/Unitful.jl) for handling units.
 Take a look at that one if you really want to solve the unit problems.

 I have encountered a very bad problem of corrupting binary *.vtu files.
 It turned out that the issue is the starting position of data is wrong because of the way I skip the header AUXDATA part.
 Sometimes the binary numbers may contain newline character that confuses the reader.
 It is now fixed.
+Later on the reading of the header part is completely rewritten to provide better support for a variety of Tecplot Ascii headers.

+I have already made a lot of mistakes by mixing the row-major and column-major codes.
+Explicitly list all the parts that require extra care!

 For quickly scanning through data, I need a GUI.